logolang/logo-playground/content/en/tutorials/01-basics/01-welcome.md

 forward 50
 ```

-Then to execute this program you need to press green **Run** button in the top right corner.
+To execute this program you need to press green <span style="border: 1px solid lightgray; padding: 4px; margin: 4px;">Run</span> button in the top right corner of program box.
 If you have done it right then the turtle moved forward 50 steps and drew a line behind.

-If you can't make it working you can press the **Help – it's not working!** button.
+If you can't make it working you can press the <span style="border: 1px solid lightgray; padding: 4px; margin: 4px;">Help – it's not working!</span> button.
 It will put the correct code into the program box.

-After you complete this step you can press **Continue** button to navigate to next step.
+After you complete this step you can press <span style="border: 1px solid lightgray; padding: 4px; margin: 4px;">Continue</span> button to navigate to next step.
 See you there!

 <!--solution-->